 What Causes Traumatic Brain Injuries?

-The most common causes of brain injuries are:
+The most common causes of brain injuries across all age groups are:

 - Traffic accidents: Car, motorcycle and truck accidents account for 17.3 percent of TBIs according to the CDC, but bicycle and transit accidents can be as damaging.

 - Slip-and-falls: Falls lead to over half of all TBI related hospitalizations according to the CDC.
 Falls can be caused by a variety of issues, including premises and workplace liability or nursing home neglect.

 - Physical assaults: Assault accounts for 10 percent of all TBI cases.

 - Sports and other physical activities: New revelations are coming up every year about the impact that sports can have on the brain — one 2018 study found that 5 percent of all youth football players suffer concussions at some point in their playing career.

 - Birth injury: Forceps injuries, delayed C-sections and the failure to diagnose or treat high-risk pregnancy issues can all lead to lifelong brain injury.

 Our skulls are remarkably resilient, but there’s so much we still don’t know about brain injuries.
 Some people can withstand severe head trauma without it affecting their brains, while others sustain mild repeated damage with consequences that show up later in life.

 The following are the most prevalent types of TBI: